General Information

 Missouri's Mining History Bonanza

 Pierre Charles LeSeur led the first European mineralogical expedition into the Mississippi Valley in early 1700.
 Two decades later, word came of a "shiny gray mineral ... that was everywhere, often lying on the surface of the ground."
 These early explorers discovered that blanketlike lodes of galena, many feet thick, lay just below the Earth's surface.
 This plentiful mineral is the primary lead ore still mined in Missouri today.
-The ore deposits have made Missouri the nation's major source of lead for more than 100 years.
+These ore deposits have made Missouri the nation's major source of lead for more than 100 years.

 The demand for lead resulted in economic development, which brought major corporate enterprises, deep multileveled underground mines, sophisticated underground railroads, and the influx of thousands of workers to the Old Lead Belt.
-More than 1,000 miles of abandoned multilevel mine tunnels that underlie the region and 300 miles of underground mainline railroad tracks that connected various shafts and mills are testimony to the 108 years of persistent mining operations in this area.
+More than 1,000 miles of abandoned multilevel mine tunnels that underlie the region and 300 miles of underground mainline railroad tracks that connected various shafts and mills are testimony to the 108 years of persistent mining that occurred in this area.
 Today, these mines, flooded naturally with groundwater, provide a water supply for Park Hills and surrounding communities.

 In 1864, St. Joseph Lead Co. purchased nearly 950 acres at Bonne Terre, Missouri.
 The company soon rose to dominance over its competitors because of its innovations in ore-smelting, underground engineering technology, and the development and use of mechanical equipment.
 In 1923, the company purchased the Federal Mill No. 3 lead-concentrating complex and improved the mill to become the largest lead mill in the world.
 It remained in operation until 1972.